ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 - ensuring we can't change the `type` value after instantiation.
 - we would also need to perform checks on the `payload` being passed in to ensure it contains a `username` and `password`.

-At this point I hope you want to return to the nice and typesafe world of Typescript.
+At this point I hope you want to return to the nice and type safe world of TypeScript.
 Lets talk about Action creation next.

 ### Creating an Action
 Ok, time has come to instantiate an object from our `Login` class and thereby create an action.
 One of the common places to create an action is in the context of being inside of a component and responding to a user event.
 So imagine we are inside of `login-page.component.ts` and the user has just entered their `username` and `password` and clicked on a button to login.
 At this point the `clicked()` method is invoked on our component.
 The code in the component looks as follows: